-Requirements of Guidelines 3 Proposal Comments Provide a detailed description of the proposal Clearly identified all councils involved As per above in Concordia growth area The proposal clearly identified the councils involved.
+Requirements (based on the guidelines) Proposal Comments Description of the proposal Provide a detailed description of the proposal Clearly identified all councils involved Refer to 1 above.
+The proposal clearly identified the councils involved.
 The suburb of Evanston Park located within the City of Playford.
-'Description of the proposal' addressed satisfactorily. • Describe the proposal with reference to the principles set out is section 26 The proposal provides response of each point of the principle sets out in section 26(1) (c) and how Council's proposal aligns with each principles for Hewett. (i) The proposal highlights that, there are nine properties situated both in the Town of Gawler and the City of Playford.
-To minimise inefficiency and confusion over services to the communities, the town of Gawler's view that Evanston Park should be included in Gawler.
-26 (c) (i) addressed satisfactorily. (ii) The proposal discusses for the nine properties boundary changes will streamline development process and would bring greater equity for current Gawler rate payers and increase opportunity for future investments and growth.
-26 (c) (ii) addressed satisfactorily.
-Additional Information - 16 August 2021 (iii) As per above in Concordia growth area 26 (c) (iii) addressed satisfactorily.
+'Description of the proposal' addressed satisfactorily.
+Section 26 principles Describe the proposal with reference to the principles set out is section 26 The proposal provides response of each point of the principle sets out in section 26(1) (c) and how Council's proposal aligns with each principles for Hewett. (i) The proposal highlights that, there are nine properties situated both in the Town of Gawler and the City of Playford.
+To minimise inefficiency and confusion 26 (c) (i) addressed satisfactorily.